-Chris Elliott is a Lyric Tenor with bases in Scotland, Northumberland and London.
+Chris Elliott is a Lyric Tenor with bases in Scotland, Northumberland, London &

 A recent graduate of the RSAMD Opera School, Chris received a “student with outstanding potential” award from Scottish Opera, the Friends of Scottish Opera and The Caledonian Foundation USA, won the John Ireland Song Prize, and was one of the 50 young conductors, directors and singers around the world to be chosen by Opera Now Magazine for their annual “Who’s Hot?” feature of the rising stars.

-He studies with Stephen Robertson and is also one of only a handful of pupils in the care of the legendary Swedish tenor Nicolai Gedda, ‘the most recorded tenor in history’.
+He studies with Arthur Levy in New York and is also one of only a handful of pupils in the care of the legendary Swedish tenor Nicolai Gedda.

 Chris was also recently made a Crear Scholar, taking part in a week-long residential song Masterclass at Crear with Malcolm Martineau.